1889 Apia cyclone: The growing storm

 Events ashore had led to upheaval in the Pacific nations and colonies.
 Both the United States and Imperial Germany saw this as a potential opportunity to expand their holdings in the Pacific through gunboat diplomacy.
 In order to be ready should such an opportunity arise, both nations had dispatched squadrons to the town to investigate the situation and act accordingly.
 A British ship was also present, ostensibly to observe the actions of the other nations during the Samoan upheavals.

-During the days preceding the cyclone of March 15, increasing signs were visible of the impending disaster.
-March was cyclone season in this area, and Apia had been hit by a cyclone just three years previously, which the captains of the ships heard about from local people, especially as the weather began to change and the atmospheric pressure began to fall.
-The captains were experienced Pacific seamen, as were many members of their crews, and they all saw the approaching signs of impending disaster, just as they knew that the only chance they had of riding out the 100 mi/h winds was to take to the open sea.
+Increasing signs of the impending disaster were visible during the days that preceded the cyclone of March 15.
+March was the cyclone season in this area.
+Just three years earlier, Apia had been hit by a cyclone about which the local people told the captains of the anchored ships.
+The weather was beginning to change, and the atmospheric pressure was beginning to fall.
+The captains were experienced Pacific seamen, as were many members of their crews.
+Everyone saw the approaching signs of impending disaster.
+Everyone knew that the only chance of riding out the 100 mi/h winds was to take to the open sea.

 Apia is an exposed harbour, unprotected by high ground or an enclosing reef.
-The northern part of the harbour is open to the Pacific, and thus wind and waves can sweep through the area and drive any shipping which remained in the bay onto the reefs at the Southern end, or toss them right up the beach.
-However, even though the officers of the various navies were well aware of the necessary procedures in the face of such a threat, none made a move.
-This has been attributed to jingoism or national pride; none of the men in the harbour was willing to admit in front of the other nations' navies that they were afraid of the elements, and so refused to take precautions, and refused to allow the merchant ships which accompanied them to move either, leaving thirteen ships, some larger vessels, at anchor close to one another in Apia harbour.
+The northern part of the harbour is open to the Pacific.
+It is possible for the winds and the waves to sweep through the area, and to drive onto the reefs at the Southern end, or to toss up the beach any shipping which remained in the bay.
+No officers made a move, even though each officer of the various navies was well aware of the necessary procedures in the face of such a threat.
+This has been attributed to jingoism or national pride.
+No man in the harbour was willing to admit in front of the navies of other nations that he was afraid of the elements.
+Everyone refused to take precautions.
+The merchant ships that accompanied them were not allowed to move either.
+Thirteen ships, and some larger vessels, were left at anchor close to one another in the Apia harbour.

 The cyclone

-When the cyclone struck the result was catastrophic.
-The local people had taken themselves to safety well before the storm struck, but the ships in the bay only began to evacuate at the very last minute, and thus were crowding towards the entrance to the bay when the hurricane hit.
-Only HMS Calliope escaped, making less than one knot against the oncoming wind and sea; she dragged herself to the open sea, despite being less than six feet from a reef at one point.
-Once out at sea she was easily able to ride out the ensuing winds.
-Her survival is attributed to her size (2,227 tons) and her more powerful and modern engines, built only five years before, as compared to the ten or twenty years for many of the other ships.
+The result was catastrophic when the cyclone made its landfall.
+The local people had taken themselves to safety well before the storm struck.
+The ships that were in the bay only began to evacuate at the very last minute.
+All the ships were crowded toward the entrance to the bay when the cyclone hit.
+Only HMS Calliope escaped, making less than one knot against the oncoming wind and sea.
+She dragged herself to the open sea, despite being less than six feet from a reef at one point.
+She was able to ride out the ensuing winds easily once she was out to sea.
+Her survival is attributed to her size (2,227 tons), and her more powerful and modern engines, built only five years earlier, as compared to the ten or twenty years for many of the other ships.